rstatsinger/contrast-node-OWASPJuiceShop-docker/README.md

 ## Instructions

 1. Clone this repo
-2. Drop your contrast_security.yaml file into the project root directory
+2. Drop your contrast_security.yaml file for Node.js into the project root directory
 3. Run the **build** script
 4. Run the **start** script
 5. Interact with the application, which should be running on your desktop at http://localhost:3000